onecrayon/database-webos/README.markdown

 Mojo framework to function, although porting it for general-purpose use in browsers would be fairly trivial.

-**Please note:** some portions of this class are untested!
-I wrote the class for use in an app, and a few of the methods I haven't needed to use yet.
-Use with caution, and if you find and/or fix a bug, please let me know!
+**Please note:** all portions are now tested except the changeVersion capability.
+Still, use with caution, and if you find and/or fix a bug, please let me know!

 ## Installation